 Q: Does Tangible Engine work on every Ideum multitouch table?

-No. Tangible Engine is not supported on the Pano 100" touch table and we have not finalized support for Colossus 86" multitouch table (although we hope to introduce that later in 2019).
-Ideum's Pro, Platform, and Pico touch tables support Tangible Engine.
+No. Tangible Engine is not supported on the Pano 100" touch table.
+Ideum's Pro, Platform, Colossus, and Pico touch tables support Tangible Engine.
 In addition, our Presenter and Inline Displays (if laid flat) support Tangible Engine.
 Ideum touch tables sold before 2016, generally do not support Tangible Engine, contact our Sales or Support groups for details.

 Q: How much does Tangible Engine cost?

 Tangible Engine is free with the purchase of three qualified Ideum touch tables or displays.
 It is available for purchase for orders with less than three units.